Item Features

 Example:

-Here you can customize the potion settings of your ExecutableItem if the material of the item is a potion.
+Here you can customize the potion features of your ExecutableItem if the material of the item is a potion.

 Example: